sst/guide/_chapters/signup-with-aws-cognito.md

 The flow here is pretty simple:

-1. In `handleSubmit` we make a call to signup a user.
+1. In `handleSubmit` we make a call to signup a user using `Auth.signUp()`.
 This creates a new user object.

 2. Save that user object to the state using `setNewUser`.

-3. In `handleConfirmationSubmit` use the confirmation code to confirm the user.
+3. In `handleConfirmationSubmit` use the confirmation code to confirm the user with `Auth.confirmSignUp()`.

 4. With the user now confirmed, Cognito now knows that we have a new user that can login to our app.

 5. Use the email and password to authenticate exactly the same way we did in the login page.
+By calling `Auth.signIn()`.

 6. Update the App's context using the `userHasAuthenticated` function.